Serginho-Cruz/Serginho-Cruz/README.md

 - 👋 Hi, I’m Serginho-Cruz
-- 👀 I’m interested in Game development with C#/Unity
+- 👀 I’m interested in Mobile development, especially with Flutter and Kotlin
-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on Big Companies

 <!---